General Methods for Industrial Effluent Treatment Plant (ETP)

 Adsorption by Activated Carbon

-Adsorption is a surface phenomenon in which the pollutants to be removed or taken onto the surface of the adsorbent.
-Efficiency of adsorbent increases with availability of surface area per gram of adsorbent.
-Normal Carbon has a surface are of 0.001 m2/gram while Activated carbon has a surface area of more than 1000m2/gram.
-Molecular Sieves also are possible alternatives to treatment of effluents with toxic substances but the efficiency is more only if the effluent is free from primary pollutants like clay, MLSS and TDS.
+Adsorption is a surface phenomenon in which the pollutants are removed or taken onto the surface of the adsorbent.
+The efficiency of adsorbent increases with the availability of surface area per gram of adsorbent.
+Normal Carbon has a surface are of 0.001 m2/gram while Activated carbon has a surface area of more than 1000 m2/gram.
+Molecular Sieves also are possible alternatives to the treatment of effluents with toxic substances but the efficiency is more only if the effluent is free from primary pollutants like clay, MLSS and TDS.

 Advance Demineralization Techniques